gertvermeersch/eu-vat-guard-for-woocommerce/readme.txt

 4. VAT information displayed in order admin

 == Changelog ==

+= 1.4.0 =
+* **Added** - New option to hide company and VAT fields from registration form while keeping them on checkout and account pages
+* **Added** - Plugin compatibility option to override B2B plugins that interfere with VAT exemption (WooCommerce B2B, etc.)
+* **Improved** - Smart context detection for B2B plugin override - only applies during checkout, cart, payment processing, and for logged-in users with VAT numbers
+* **Improved** - More efficient hook registration - registration form hooks are only added when needed
+* **Enhanced** - Better compatibility with third-party B2B plugins that modify VAT behavior
+* **Technical** - Added conditional hook registration to improve performance when features are disabled

 = 1.3.12 =
 * **Improved**: Added an agressive init hook to override interfering plugins